 Traditional Grind Kava

 1. A bit less than half a cup (apx 35-40g) of Traditional Grind kava powder.
 Some of the finest kava powders in the world can be bought through our Kava Shop.

 2. Straning bag.
 Some people use classic "Fijian-type" strainer bags, cheesecloth, socks, t-shirts or nylon stockings.
 However, these options often let too much sediment through and are not always food safe .
-This is why others might prefer to use a finer strainer, such as a nut milk straining bag , which can produce a much smoother, easier to drink beverage.
-We personally use and highly recommend getting one of the fine straining bags that we sell through our Kava Shop.
+This is why you might prefer to use a finer, food grade strainer, such as a nut milk straining bag , which can produce a much smoother, easier to drink beverage.
+We personally use and highly recommend getting one of the excellent, food grade kava straining bags that we sell through our Kava Shop.

 4. One extra cup of water if you wish to make the so-called "second wash".

 Place the desired amount of kava into your blender.
 Add warm (not hot) water at 1:10-15 ratio (1 gram of kava powder to 10-15ml of water depending on your preference).
 Blend on high for 3-5 minutes.
 You may add a teaspoon of coconut oil which might help with extract fat soluble kavalactones.
 Once you finish blending it, pour the mixture into your strainer bag and strain/squeeze the kava into a clean bowl.
 Wait until it cools down or add a couple of ice cubes and enjoy.